retiredfeline/avr-clock/README.md

 It uses the [Protothreads library](http://dunkels.com/adam/pt/) by Adam Dunkels.
 You should adjust the -I option to the sdcc compiler to where the include files are installed.

 You also need the C runtime startup object files from the avr-gcc distribution.
-If you have installed the Arduino IDE, then you have an copy of the avr-gcc tools and libraries already.
+If you have installed the Arduino IDE, then you have a copy of the avr-gcc tools and libraries already.

 If you are using the Minipro TL866 to program the ATMEGA163, use the entry for ATMEGA164A and ignore the signature discrepancy with the -y option.
 You need to also program the fuses to enable the crystal oscillator.